avisaxena33/HackILL2019/README.md

 James Pan
 ## License
 This project is licensed under the terms of the MIT License.
-See LICENSE for more detail
+See LICENSE.md for more detail.